Updated: Jul 7

 Taxable income.
 This is the AGI minus either the standard deduction, or an itemized deduction.
 This figure is currently found on line 15 of the 2020 1040.
 Taxable income is the amount that is actually taxed and the figure to use when referring to tax brackets.
 You do not use gross income when figuring out which bracket you are in.

 Knowing which figure is used and understanding the difference is beneficial when planning ahead and applying for programs and loans.
-At times it may be overwhelming, but understanding some basics can give a little peace of mind and then in turn make understanding the harder things a little more easy.
+At times it may be overwhelming, but understanding some basics can give a little peace of mind and then in turn make understanding the harder things a little easier.